Andrew Omobamidele: Club career

+Norwich City

 On 23 December 2020, Omobamidele signed a new professional contract with Norwich City.

 He made his debut for Norwich on 16 January 2021 as a substitute in a 2–1 Championship league win against Cardiff City.

 Omobamidele's first start for Norwich was on in a 1–1 draw to Preston North End on 2 April 2021, when he played the full 90 minutes and was awarded Man of the Match.
 On 11 September 2021, he made his Premier League debut, playing the full 90 minutes in a 1–0 loss to Arsenal at the Emirates Stadium.
 On 31 October 2021, Omobamidele scored his first Premier League goal, which was also his first goal in senior football, heading home the equaliser from a corner in an eventual 2–1 loss to Leeds United at Carrow Road.

+Nottingham Forest

+On 1 September 2023, Omobamidele signed with Premier League club Nottingham Forest until 2028, for a fee reported to be £11 million.
+He scored a debut goal for Forest in an FA Cup 3rd round replay against Blackpool, which Forest won 3–2 after extra time.
+He made his league debut for Forest on 20 January 2024, in a 3–2 defeat to Brentford at the Gtech Community Stadium.

+Strasbourg

+On 24 January 2025, Omobamidele joined Ligue 1 club Strasbourg on loan for the remainder of the season.
+Later that year, on 24 June, he finalised his permanent transfer by signing a contract until 2029.

 International career

 On 24 May 2021, Omobamidele received his first call up to the Republic of Ireland senior squad for the summer friendlies against Andorra and Hungary.

 He made his international debut on 1 September 2021, as a 36th minute substitute for the injured Dara O'Shea in a 2022 World Cup qualifier against Portugal at the Estádio Algarve in Faro.